rao-dotcom/2021-hardware-miniproj/README.md

 ## Part 2: Python exercise

-You can try the Bluetooth [ble_scan.py](./ble_scan.py) and/or WiFi (suggested) examples [wifi_scan.py](./wifi_scan.py) in this project on the Raspberry Pi.
+You can try the [Bluetooth](./bluetooth/) (suggest WiFi instead) and/or WiFi (suggested) examples [wifi_scan.py](./wifi_scan.py) in this project on the Raspberry Pi.

-I have made notes for [Bluetooth](./Bluetooth.md) as it requires additional packages.

 **NOTE**: What we've discovered is that there isn't so much Bluetooth activity from automobiles.
 It's probably easiest to use WiFi example instead from the Senior Design lab or other room near a window facing the highway.
 WiFi range is up to about 20 meters, but can be longer.

 ## Part 3: Wireless Sensor

 Let's examine the possibility of detecting automobile, bicycle, and/or pedestrian activity in an area.
-Many people carry smartphones or have automobiles that beacon with Bluetooth and/or WiFi.
+Many people carry smartphones or have automobiles that beacon wireless signals.
 While more precise tracking requires multiple radio receivers, just using one receiver in our Raspberry Pi can give a sense of user activity in an area.

-What would you like to measure via WiFi/Bluetooth activity in an area using a Raspberry Pi?
+What would you like to measure via wireless activity in an area using a Raspberry Pi?
 Ideas include:

 * room occupancy trends